ChintaHariChandan/Conversational-AI-Chatbot-using-LangChain-and-Groq-API/README.md

 ### 🧩 Features
 ✅ Built with LangChain for modular LLM integration
-✅ Uses Groq API for ultra-fast inference
+✅ Uses Groq API to access openai/gpt-oss-20B for ultra-fast inference
 ✅ Memory-enabled — retains context across turns
 ✅ Clean and extensible Jupyter Notebook structure
 ✅ Can be adapted for real-world applications (support, teaching, assistants)